mgoellnitz/trackdown/issues.md

 *oos*

-While some IDE integrations rely on the [GIT](http://git-scm.com/) command line tooling and thus work perfectly together with this project, NetBeans decided to use the [JGit](https://eclipse.org/jgit/) library, which only supports a subsets of the [GIT](http://git-scm.com/) hooks - and not the ones we  use here.
+While some IDE integrations rely on the [GIT](http://git-scm.com/) command line tooling and thus work perfectly together with this project, NetBeans decided to use the [JGit](https://eclipse.org/jgit/) library, which only supports a subset of the [GIT](http://git-scm.com/) hooks - and not the ones we  use here.

 I already helped to add the post-commit hook which is needed by this project